DRAFT Programme

 In the Shared Reading method a trained Reader Leader reads a text aloud with a group, modelling fluent reading while the participants follow along, join in, and discuss the text, fostering comprehension, vocabulary, and a love for reading in a supportive, interactive way and repeated readings for deeper engagement and skill-building.

 You will learn how Shared Reading can be used as a tool to engage participants on an emotional and cognitive level, and how reading together can create a sense of presence, connection, and inclusion.
-Anneli Haapaharju, Chair for the Finland’s Swedish Library Association, Finland Mia Karvonen, Chair member for the Finland’s Swedish Library Association, Finland
+Anneli Haapaharju, Chair, Finland’s Swedish Library Association, Finland Mia Karvonen, Board member, Finland’s Swedish Library Association, Finland

 11:15 - 12:15